Melissa De Sousa: Career

 De Sousa made her television debut appearing in an episode of television drama series The Trials of Rosie O'Neill in 1992 and later that year starred in CBS Schoolbreak Special episode "Words Up!".
 She later made guest-starring appearances on Living Single, Getting By, Silk Stalkings, The Sinbad Show, Married... with Children, ER and The Wayans Bros..
 In 1994, De Sousa portrayed drug-addicted actress Neely O'Hara in the syndicated soap opera Valley of the Dolls based on Jacqueline Susann's 1966 novel Valley of the Dolls.
 In 1998, she starred opposite Damon Wayans in the short-lived Fox sitcom Damon, and made her big screen debut playing the female leading role in the comedy film Ride.
 The film received mixed reviews from critics.

 In 1999, De Sousa starred as Shelby in the comedy-drama film The Best Man receiving NAACP Image Award for Outstanding Supporting Actress in a Motion Picture nomination for her performance.
 The film received positive reviews from critics.
 The following year she appeared in the action comedy film Miss Congeniality, and the prison drama film Lockdown.
 In 2001, she starred in the independent comedy film 30 Years to Life.
 On television, she was regular cast member in the Fox drama series, The Street, the UPN sitcom Second Time Around (2004–2005), and the BET sitcom Reed Between the Lines (2011).
 She also had recurring roles in the UPN sitcom One on One from 2002 to 2003, and the VH1 comedy-drama Single Ladies in 2015.
-In 2006, De Sousa starred opposite Matthew Perry in the TNT original movie The Ron Clark Story, which garnered an Emmy nomination for Outstanding Made For Television Movie.
+In 2006, De Sousa starred opposite Matthew Perry in the TNT original movie The Ron Clark Story, which garnered an Emmy nomination for Outstanding Made for Television Movie.
 She guest-starred on Castle, Shameless, Criminal Minds and Elementary.

 In 2013, De Sousa reprised her role as Shelby in the comedy-drama film The Best Man Holiday.
 It was a commercial success, grossing $72.8 million worldwide on a production budget of $17 million, and received positive reviews from critics.
 In 2018, she played the leading role in the Urban Movie Channel comedy-drama series, Ladies of the Law.
 The following year she had recurring role as Mirta Herrera in the Showtime comedy series On Becoming a God in Central Florida.
 In 2021, De Sousa had a recurring role in the final season of CW superhero series Black Lightning as Police Chief Ana Lopez.
-Later that year she joined the cast of Fox prime time soap opera, Our Kind of People.
+Later that year, she joined the cast of Fox prime-time soap opera, Our Kind of People.
 In 2022, she reprised her role as Shelby in the comedy-drama miniseries The Best Man: The Final Chapters which streamed on Peacock.

-Personal life

-De Sousa currently resides in New York.